jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[north span-85 text-05 text-black]
-<div style="margin-top: 100px; text-align: left;">Root functions are not the only methods we can approximate linearly with these prosthaphaeretic operations.
-Any Taylor series expansion should provide </div>
+<div style="margin-top: 100px; text-align: left;">Root functions are not the only ones we can approximate linearly with these prosthaphaeretic operations.
+Any Taylor series expansion should work well...</div>
 @snapend

 @snap[south span-85 text-05 text-black]